General Pierce Bridge Rehabilitation

 Rehabilitation Project

-WHY DID THE BRIDGE NEED REPLACING?
+WHY DID THE BRIDGE NEED To Be replaced?

-MAKING IMPROVEMENTS
+IMPROVEMENTS made

 CHALLENGES OVERCOME

 A heavily deteriorated gas main that traversed all four spans of the structure—proposed for replacement at the end of the project—was discovered to be leaking due to latent conditions that were beyond the control of the contractor.
 This resulted in a six-month schedule delay that pushed out sandblasting, cleaning, priming and demolition.
-There was also more unanticipated deterioration that wasn’t known about until cleaning, painting and demolition were underway, leading to substantial added steel repairs.
+There was also more unanticipated deterioration that wasn’t known about until cleaning, painting and demolition were underway, leading to substantial steel repair requirements.

 To recover from all this, the implementation of atypical winter work was required.
-This called for engineering control measures like constructing specialized enclosures, radiant heating units, forced hot air units and more to be able to work on the project straight through the cold.
+This called for engineering control measures like specialized enclosures, radiant heating units, forced hot air units and more to be able to work on the project straight through the cold.

 THE FINAL PRODUCT